sgiad/Internship-Progress/README.md

-Thursday, July 14
+Friday, July 15

-Patrolled some wiki pages!
+Patrolled some wiki pages and enjoyed our intern event!